 pbpaste | llm -s "translate this content from English to Brazilian Portuguese without changing it or it's structure, output in markdown" | pbcopy

-I hope that this post helped you quickly setup this tool and understand better how you can use it to improve your day to day usage of AI in general.
+I hope that this post helped you quickly set up this tool and understand better how you can use it to improve your day-to-day usage of AI in general.
 There is still a lot that I want to learn, like how to useĀ pluginsĀ orĀ run local models, and I expect to write about it in the future.

 What I’m most excited about this tool is the ability to use the logging history to build other projects that can help enhance my learning process.